I'm a member

 Recent advances in technology have led to enhancements that may increase the yield of established diagnostic methods.
 CT scanning equipment can be used to guide bronchoscopy and bronchoscopic transbronchial needle biopsy, but have the disadvantage of exposing the patient and staff to radiation.
 Endobronchial ultrasound (EBUS) by radial probes, previously used in the perioperative staging of lung cancer, can also be used to locate and guide sampling of peripheral lesions.
 EBUS is reported to increase the diagnostic yield of flexible bronchoscopy to at least 82 percent, regardless of the size and location of the lesion.

-Another proposed enhancement to standard bronchoscopy is Electromagnetic Navigation Bronchoscopy (ENB) using the InReachTM System.
+Another proposed enhancement to standard bronchoscopy is Electromagnetic Navigation Bronchoscopy (ENB).
 This technology uses CT scans to improve the ability of standard bronchoscopic procedures to reach lesions in the periphery of the lungs.
+The InReach™ system was the first ENB system cleared for marketing by the U.S. Food and Drug Administration (FDA).
 There are three phases of a procedure using the InReachTM System, as follows:

 POLICYElectromagnetic navigation bronchoscopy is considered investigational for use with flexible bronchoscopy for the diagnosis of pulmonary lesions and mediastinal lymp nodes.